Learning Cross-Lingual IR from an English Retriever

 \subsection{Ablation Study}

-To study the effect of the two different KD operations on our student model's performance, we train two additional students.
-Each of these students goes through only one of the two KD training steps.
-Table 2 summarizes the results: KD with only CLIR examples and only the parallel corpus improves the system's score by 15.9 and 20.9 points, respectively.
-Interestingly, although the parallel corpus does not contain any IR signal, it contributes more to the final performance of our model.
-These results also suggest that our cross-lingual alignment algorithm does indeed produce useful alignments.
+We experiment with two more student models, one distilled with only \clir{} examples and the other with only the parallel corpus.
+As the results in Table~\ref{table:ablation-results} show, each has a substantial impact on system performance.
+Interestingly, although the parallel corpus does not provide any \ir{} signal, it contributes more to the model's accuracy.
+These results also confirm that our cross-lingual alignment algorithm does indeed produce useful alignments.